dd32/td-gh-ex/README.txt

 		3. From the Available Themes section, click on the Theme title (or Theme screenshot) for Anarcho Notepad to activate.
 		4. A preview of the Theme will be shown.
 		5. To activate the Theme click the Activate "Anarcho Notepad" link in the top right.
-		6. Then you need to go to the Appearance > Customize for further customization of your theme.
+		6. Then you need to go to the Appearance > Customize for further customisation of your theme.

 	Your selection should immediately become active.